Scholarships

 J. Auditions

-Value: Varying amounts – Some may be renewable
+Value: Varying amounts – some may be renewable

-Application: Contact Individual Departments – early auditions are recommended
+Application: contact Individual departments – early auditions are recommended

 K. National SMART Grant